The Clear Edge

 • Communication (response times within standard)

-Connects monthly priorities to quarterly goals and annual targets.
-Shows if monthly execution compounds toward the strategic destination.
+Connect monthly priorities to quarterly goals and annual targets.
+Use this to see whether monthly execution is compounding toward your strategic destination.

 Example plan format: